AWS Serverless Application Repository Cheat Sheet

 Accessible in the AWS Region in which they are created.

-You have the permissions to deploy applications shared with your AWS account.
+You have permission to deploy applications shared with your AWS account.

 Accessible to all AWS Regions.

-You have the permissions to deploy any publicly shared application.
+You have permission to deploy any publicly shared application.

 A link to the source code is included in publicly shared applications.

 If the public app is deployed to another Region, AWS SAR copies the app deployment artifacts to an Amazon S3 bucket in the destination Region.

 By sharing Lambda layers, you can deploy an instance of your layer to another AWS account.

 To deploy an application, you must have permission to do so (see permissions above).

 Before deploying an app, AWS SAR also checks the application template for:

 Nested applications specified by the template